Web Design

 • The Contact Us section was overwhelming on both the mobile and desktop platforms

-It was also realized that OCBC’s website is 74% dirtier than the lot of websites on the internet as it does not use sustainable energy according to Cabin.
+It was also realised that OCBC’s website is 74% dirtier than the lot of websites on the internet as it does not use sustainable energy according to Cabin.

 Problem Statement